 You may notice changes to your vision during this treatment.
 Or you may develop mild ringing in your ears (tinnitus).
 Tell your doctor or nurse if this happens.

 Your hair may get thinner but you are unlikely to lose all the hair from your head.
-Talk to your nurse if you are worried about this.
+Your nurse can talk to you about ways to cope with hair loss.

 Numb or tingling hands or feet (peripheral neuropathy)

 This treatment may affect the nerves, which can cause numb, tingling or painful hands or feet.
 You may find it hard to fasten buttons or do other fiddly tasks.

 Tell your doctor if you have these symptoms.
 It usually improves slowly after treatment finishes.